 - Having a history of warts or other skin infections

 Symptoms of Plantar Warts

-- Hard, grainy growths on the soles of the feet
+- Small, grainy or fleshy growths on the soles of the feet

 - Hard, thickened skin over the wart

 - Black dots or small blood vessels (referred to as wart seeds) that appear as tiny spots within the wart

 - Pain or tenderness when standing or walking, especially if the wart is located on a weight-bearing area

 Diagnosis and Treatment of Plantar Warts

 Diagnosis of plantar warts typically involves a physical examination of the affected area.
 In some cases, healthcare professionals may need to scrape off a small sample of the wart for laboratory testing to confirm the diagnosis.
 Treatment options for plantar warts include: